HOME

 Theory of mind

-Since “everything happens for a reason” we also tend to create a narrative, a mythology, of our lives that accords with Jung’s notion of individuation, i.e. that we have been created for a special purpose (cf. Kindle Loc.2431ff).
+Because “everything happens for a reason” we also tend to create a narrative, a mythology, of our lives that accords with Jung’s notion of individuation, i.e., that we have been created for a special purpose (cf. Kindle Loc.
+2431ff).
 The conclusion is that our species is predisposed to formulate beliefs in the same vein as the theory of synchronicity.
 Such ideas are not simply errant ways of thought invented by religious charismatics.
 In fact, it is part of our nature to think in a religious way.
-According to Bering, “culture develops and decorates the innate psychological building blocks of religious belief” (Kindle Loc.1835).
+According to Bering, “culture develops and decorates the innate psychological building blocks of religious belief” (Kindle Loc.
+1835).
 These are adaptive illusions, because being observed by a supernatural audience promoted inhibitory decisions against ancestral biological drives, which in turn bolstered reproductive success.
 After all, being “good” would have been highly adaptive, especially since our verbal capacity of gossip often has the consequence of ostracism.
-Supernatural reasoning has served to restrain our selfish and impulsive behaviour, since it undermines the anonymity of the situation (cf. Kindle Loc.2844f).
+Supernatural reasoning has served to restrain our selfish and impulsive behaviour, since it undermines the anonymity of the situation (cf. Kindle Loc.
+2844f).
 Says Bering:

 Two-unity